A Comprehensive Solution to Roof Granule Loss in Meridian, ID: Why Your Shingles are Shedding and How to Fix It

 That “sand” is actually the lifeblood of your roof.
 Those are granules, and when they start falling off in large amounts, your roof is basically losing its skin.
+For homeowners in the Treasure Valley, understanding roof granule loss is the difference between a simple maintenance task and a $15,000 Boise shingle roof replacement.

-The Real Job of Those Tiny Stones
+The Real Job of Those Tiny Stones: More Than Just Aesthetics

 Most people think those granules are just there to make the shingles look pretty.
 But they actually have a much bigger job.
 Think of them as sunscreen for your house.

 Why Is This Happening to Your Roof Right Now?
+(The Idaho Factor)

-2. The Hidden Enemy: Moss and Algae Have you seen those dark streaks or green moss clumps on your neighbor’s roof?
+Have you seen those dark streaks or green moss clumps on your neighbor’s roof in Meridian?
 That’s not just dirt.
 Moss has tiny roots that dig into the shingle.
 As the moss grows, it acts like a tiny crowbar, prying the granules loose.
 When the moss dies or gets hit by rain, it takes a chunk of your roof’s protection with it.
+This is a leading cause of premature roof repair in Meridian, ID.

-3. The “Bad Contractor” Mistake This is the one that hurts the most.
-Sometimes homeowners hire someone to clean their roof, and that person shows up with a high-pressure power washer.
+This is the one that hurts the most.
+Sometimes homeowners hire someone for roofing in Meridian, and that person shows up with a high-pressure power washer.
 Pressure washers should never touch a roof.
 That blast of water is so strong it can strip 10 years’ worth of granules off in ten minutes.

 How to Tell if Your Roof is in Danger